 Hopehill Campsite, Meopham

-Starting at 10.40 until 11.40 there will be a presentation on the range of equipment suitable for lightweight camping and hill walking in the Lake District.
+Following the Parents Talk there will be a presentation from 11.45am until 12.45am on the range of equipment suitable for lightweight camping and hill walking in the Lake District.
 This presentation is for everyone attending Hillcraft and candidates’ parents are also welcome, especially those of first timers.
 We do have some spare second hand kit that first timers are able to borrow, please speak to one of the leaders at the end of the morning.
 The equipment talk takes place in the Barnes Wing.

 Dates & Location TBA by Walking Party Leader